Guiliano99/rats-privacy-framework/draft-ounsworth-rats-privacy-framework.md

 # IANA Considerations

-This document has no IANA actions, unless the EKU OID `id-kp-tbd-evidence-encryption` is registered here instead of in a sister LAMPS document.
+TBD: The EKU OID `id-kp-tbd-evidence-encryption` needs to be registered here

 --- back